SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Discussion

+With ATLAS18mlw as a TDE candidate rather than an AGN flare or supernova, we can compare its properties to well-observed TDEs in the literature.
 Using the optical spectroscopic classification scheme of \citet{leloudas19} and \citet{vanvelzen21}, this TDE would likely be a TDE-H due to the dominance of H$\alpha$ over any other spectral feature.
 TDE-H objects tend to have broader lines than TDE-Bowen objects \citep{charalampopoulos21}, consistent with the H$\alpha$ line width computed for ATLAS18mlw.
-There does appear to be a He II line, but it is narrow and seen in the host galaxy spectrum.
+The $\sim 15,000$ km s$^{-1}$ H$\alpha$ line seen for ATLAS18mlw lies at the median value seen for TDE-H objects, and a factor of a few higher than the median H$\alpha$ line width for TDE-Bowen objects \citep{charalampopoulos21}.
 However, some TDEs, like ASASSN-15oi \citep{holoien18a} and ASASSN-19dj \citep{hinkle21a} show signs for changes in spectral features and the properties of observed emission lines, which we cannot probe for ATLAS18mlw with our single spectrum.
+Nevertheless, the appearance of the broad H$\alpha$ line at an approximate phase of nine days before peak for ATLAS18mlw is among the earliest detected.
+Many TDEs show an increase in line luminosity near or shortly after peak light before declining \citep{charalampopoulos21}, although here we only have a single spectrum with which to constrain the line emission.

-The temperature derived from our blackbody fit, log(T[K]) = $4.06 \pm 0.01$, is towards the low end of temperatures for the TDE-H subclass \citep{vanvelzen21}.
+The temperature derived from our blackbody fit, log(T[K]) = $4.06 \pm 0.01$, is towards the low end of temperatures for the TDE-H subclass \citep{vanvelzen21, hammerstein22}.
 However, the lack of UV photometry makes the systematic errors on our temperature significantly higher than the statistical errors from the blackbody fit alone.
-Nonetheless, both the TDE-He and TDE-Bowen classes have much higher median temperatures, in support of this object belonging to the TDE-H class.
+Nonetheless, both the TDE-He and TDE-Bowen classes have much higher median temperatures, by $\sim 35$\% and $\sim 40$\% respectively, thus supporting this object belonging to the TDE-H class.
 Additionally, the estimated blackbody radius of log(R [cm]) = $15.07 \pm 0.02$ is fully consistent with the radii of the TDE-H objects. \citet{vanvelzen21} find that the separation between TDE-H and TDE-Bowen is strongest for the blackbody radius, again supporting a TDE-H nature.
 Still, if our crude blackbody fit without UV photometry underestimates the temperature, then the blackbody radius may be overestimated for a similar luminosity.